nadu-pitt/nadu-pitt.github.io/research.md

 ---
 ## Human-Robot Interaction {#bm2}
 <p></p>
 We model human behaviors and design interaction systems for Human-Robot Interaction (HRI) in diverse settings, including manufacturing and daily life environments.
 Guided by human-centered design principles, we employ an iterative process to understand user needs, model human states, and design, prototype, and evaluate interaction technologies that facilitate effective communication between users and robotic systems.
 Our research aims to improve productivity and quality of life by making tasks such as mobility, navigation, and collaborative work more efficient and accessible.
-For example, we design robotic interfaces for manufacturing workers and wheelchair users in collaboration of [Human Engineering Research Laboratories](https://www.herl.pitt.edu/).
+For example, we design robotic interfaces for manufacturing workers and wheelchair users.